Pluralistic ignorance, silent majorities, spiral of silence, hidden tribes

 1 Is pluralistic ignorance common?

 Reed College’s surveys are fun case studies via surveys (quibble: they focus on the mean on the ordinal scale which is methodologically lazy and misses some possible interesting phenomena.)
-Anyway, the data has lots of sex in so it’s interesting. let us quote them:
+Anyway, the data has lots of sex in so it’s interesting.
+Let us quote them:

-Simply put, pluralistic ignorance occurs when individual members of a group (such as a school, a team, a workplace, or a group of friends) believe that others in their group hold comparably more or less extreme attitudes, beliefs, or behaviors.
+Simply put, pluralistic ignorance occurs when individual members of a group (such as a school, a team, a workplace, or a group of friends) believe that others in their group hold comparably more or less extreme attitudes, beliefs, or behaviours.
 When many members of any one group hold the same misperception about the group norm, this norm ceases to represent the actual composite beliefs and attitudes of the group.
-In other words, there is an actual group norm, comprised of the actual average attitudes, beliefs, and behaviors of all individuals in the group, and there is a perceived norm, which is the group-wide assumption of extremity in the attitudes, beliefs, and behaviors of other group members.
+In other words, there is an actual group norm, comprised of the actual average attitudes, beliefs, and behaviours of all individuals in the group, and there is a perceived norm, which is the group-wide assumption of extremity in the attitudes, beliefs, and behaviours of other group members.

 2 Spiral of silence